-Mirroring the national trend, genital chlamydia rates have steadily increased from 1998 to 2013 following a decline in the early 1990s (Figure 2).
-In 2013, the rate of genital chlamydia for BC decreased slightly to 264.6 (12,352 cases) from 267.5 (12,365 cases) per 100,000 population in 2012.
-The highest rates of genital chlamydia were in Northern Health Authority even though rates decreased substantially in 2013 from 2012 in this region (Figure 3).
-Rates among Health Service Delivery Areas varied with the highest rates in Northeast, Northern Interior, Vancouver and Northwest, and the lowest rates in Fraser South, Kootenay Boundary, and Fraser East (Figure 1).
+Mirroring the national trend, genital chlamydia rates have steadily increased from 1998 to 2014 following a decline in the early 1990s (Figure 2).
+In 2014, the rate of genital chlamydia for BC increased to 288.4 (13,348 cases) from 269.6 (12,352 cases) per 100,000 population in 2013.
+The highest rates of genital chlamydia were in Northern and Vancouver Coastal Health Authorities (Figure 3).
+Rates among Health Service Delivery Areas varied with the highest rates in Vancouver and Northwest, and the lowest rates in Fraser East, East Kootenay and Fraser South (Figure 1).

-Similar increases in chlamydia infections have been observed in high income countries around the world.^{1,2} There are multiple reasons for this increase, including increases in the sensitivity of laboratory tests and uptake of testing (e.g., the greater acceptability of urine-based tests among men) as well as provider screening practices.
-There may also be a paradoxical effect in which improvements in early screening and treatment for chlamydia over the past decades have resulted in individuals being less likely to develop full immunity thus consequently more susceptible to re-infection (known as the "arrested immunity" hypothesis^{3,4}).
-While data on population trends in sexual behaviour are not available for BC, it is possible that changes in behaviour, such as decreased condom use, may also be contributing to increasing chlamydia incidence.
+Similar increases in chlamydia infections have been observed in high income countries around the world.
+There are multiple reasons for this increase, including increases in the sensitivity of laboratory tests and uptake of testing (e.g., the greater acceptability of urine-based tests among men) as well as provider screening practices.
+There may also be a paradoxical effect in which improvements in early screening and treatment for chlamydia over the past decades have resulted in individuals being less likely to develop full immunity thus consequently more susceptible to re-infection (known as the "arrested immunity" hypothesis^{3, 4}).
+While data on population trends in sexual behaviour is not available for BC, it is possible that changes in behaviour, such as decreased condom use, may also be contributing to increasing chlamydia incidence.

-Females continue to have approximately twice the diagnosis rate compared to males, however, the rate for females in 2013 decreased to 332.5 (7,830 cases) from 341.3 (7,956 cases) per 100,000 population in 2012 (Figure 4).
+Females continue to have approximately twice the diagnosis rate compared to males.
+The rate for females in 2014 increased to 353.0 (8,222 cases) from 339.7 (7,830 cases) per 100,000 population in 2013 (Figure 4).
 The greater number of infections among females is partially due to routine screening performed at the time of visits that were for other reasons (e.g., pap testing or contraception counselling).
-In 2013, the highest rates of chlamydia were among young adults aged 20-24 years followed both by adolescents aged 15-19 years and young adults aged 25-29 years (Figure 6), driven primarily by the high rates of infection among young females.
-For females, the rate for the age group 20-24 years decreased while the rates for all other age groups were stable from 2012 to 2013 (Figure 7).
-Males aged 20-29 years had the highest chlamydia rates in 2013 compared with other age groups (Figure 8).
+In 2014, the highest rates of chlamydia were among young adults aged 20-29 years followed by adolescents aged 15-19 years (Figure 6), driven primarily by the high rates of infection among young females.
+For females, the rate for the age group 15-19 years decreased slightly while the rates for all other age groups increased from 2013 to 2014 (Figure 7).
+Males aged 20-29 years had the highest chlamydia rates in 2014 compared with other age groups (Figure 8).

-1. Genital chlamydia case reports in BC by health service delivery area, 2013
+1. Genital chlamydia case reports in BC by health service delivery area, 2014